How is Classic Math School different from other popular math enrichment and tutoring programs?

 Refunds take up to three weeks to process after the School has received a written refund request.

 All refunds will be issued by check only.

-If the request is submitted before the beginning of the second class, we issue a refund less the prorated tuition for one class, the $100 non-refundable deposit, and the cost of provided materials.
+If the request is submitted before the beginning of the second class, we issue a refund less the prorated tuition for one class, the $100 non-refundable deposit, application fee, and the cost of provided materials.
 No refunds will be given after the beginning of the second class.